torarinvik/ProofPy/README.md

 ---

-## What is CertiJSON?
+## What is ProofPy?

-CertiJSON is a pure, total, dependently typed programming language designed **exclusively for use by AI coding agents**.
+ProofPy is a pure, total, dependently typed programming language designed **exclusively for use by AI coding agents**.
 It solves a fundamental problem in AI-assisted software development:

 > **LLMs can generate code, but they cannot guarantee its correctness.**

-CertiJSON shifts the burden of correctness from the code generator (the LLM) to the code verifier (the kernel).
+ProofPy shifts the burden of correctness from the code generator (the LLM) to the code verifier (the kernel).
 An LLM can propose any code it wants; if it's wrong, the kernel rejects it.
-If a CertiJSON module compiles, its theorems are mathematically valid and its runtime code is guaranteed to terminate without undefined behavior.
+If a ProofPy module compiles, its theorems are mathematically valid and its runtime code is guaranteed to terminate without undefined behavior.

+ProofPy compiles to **CertiJSON**, a JSON-based Intermediate Representation (IR) that serves as the backend language.

 ## ProofPy Syntax

-CertiJSON features a Python-like frontend syntax ("ProofPy") designed to be familiar and easy for LLMs to write, while compiling down to the core JSON IR.
+ProofPy features a Python-like frontend syntax designed to be familiar and easy for LLMs to write, while compiling down to the core CertiJSON IR.

 ### Features